 Somali federal and state authorities have identified P/CVE coordinators and focal points in the relevant line ministries, which form the basis of a mechanism that allow for top down and bottom-up communication flow and implementation scheme contributing to relevant intervention and confidence building.
 In addition, this provide for evidence base research and actions that if relevant and efficient can then be integrated into policies.
 Eventually the support to the Somali efforts by the international community is coordinated by the PCVE Coordination Unit in the Prime Minister Office through the CAS strand 4.

-The UN in Somalia collectively, as well as the International Community are supporting the implementation of the National PCVE strategy through targeted and relevant interventions align with the NDP 9, such as programs promoting inclusive politics (including Women Peace and Security, Youth Peace and Security agenda), the Rule of law – security and justice, non-violent alternative, reintegration and rehabilitation of former Al Shabab fighters, deradicalization risk reduction intervention in prisons, security sector good governance, Islam as a religion of peace and tolerance, community resilience, civic education and national identity, economic empowerment and employability as well as counter-narrative through strategic communications including in the framework of the COVID 19 pandemic.
+The UN in Somalia collectively, as well as the International Community are supporting the implementation of the National PCVE strategy through targeted and relevant interventions align with the National Development Plan (NDP) 9, such as programs promoting inclusive politics (including Women Peace and Security, Youth Peace and Security agenda), the Rule of law – security and justice, non-violent alternative, reintegration and rehabilitation of former Al Shabab fighters, deradicalization risk reduction intervention in prisons, security sector good governance, Islam as a religion of peace and tolerance, community resilience, civic education and national identity, economic empowerment and employability as well as counter-narrative through strategic communications including in the framework of the COVID 19 pandemic.

 The joint PCVE UN Program has supported the institutionalization of the PCVE coordination mechanism as well as the implementation of the National Strategy.
 The second generation of PCVE joint program will support the revision of the National Strategy towards Tolerance and Dialogue.
 Efforts will increasingly focus on promoting dialogue as a valued tool for coexistence and social accepted means to address differences of opinions; encouraging non-violent alternatives of conflict resolution; cultivating common ground between conflict parties to create condition conducive to peace; and addressing intolerance of a deeply hierarchical, clan-based, patriarchal Somali society, leading to social, economic and political exclusion, discrimination of minority clans, and of minority sub-clans within the dominant clans.